 An important highlight of the exhibition was an original eighteenth-century supper box painting, Devil to Pay, by Francis Hayman (1708-1776) which depicts the famous actress Kitty Clive.

 Foundling Museum Chapel

-Two Last Nights! reveals the importance of the Foundling Hospital Chapel as a music venue in Georgian Britain.
+Two Last Nights! revealed the importance of the Foundling Hospital Chapel as a music venue in Georgian Britain.
 George Frideric Handel was a fervent supporter of the Foundling Hospital and from 1749 he gave an annual benefit concert, raising thousands of pounds for the Hospital.

-Visitors can discover how performers capitalised on the summer season and logistical complexities of staging a music festival, including the transport of staging, singers and instruments between venues, travelling only by horse and cart.
+Visitors could discover how performers capitalised on the summer season and logistical complexities of staging a music festival, including the transport of staging, singers and instruments between venues, travelling only by horse and cart.

 This terrific little exhibition does something very difficult and does it very well…